mondeja/shread/README.md

 <a name="prepend-stdout" href="#prepend-stdout">#</a> <b>--prepend-stdout</b> *string*

-Every line of output will be preceded will the string passed on this parameter.
+Every line of output will be preceded with the string passed on this parameter.
 As default an empty string.

 ### Installation